- Gem From The Vault : Heavy Sandbag Training – Part I

 Over to you.
 I’d love to hear what you think : leave your comments on the above articles, and share them with your friends/colleagues/clients and so on.

-If you missed the live stream (or just want to go over a particular point again), you’ll find the entire video here.
-NB : if you’d like to take part in a future episode – either as an interviewee, or as a guest host – just drop us a line.
+NB : If you’d like to take part in a future episode – either as an interviewee, or as a guest host – just drop us a line.
 Love hearing how everyone else trains.

 Ever Tried Kettlebells?